liqiwei2000/BayesMarkInteractionModel/README.md

 # BayesMarkInteractionModel
-This repository is used for accessing the performance of the Bayesian mark interaction model, which was proposed in the submitted manuscript titled "A Bayesian mark interaction model for analysis of tumor pathology images."
+This repository is used for accessing the performance of the Bayesian mark interaction model, which was proposed in the paper titled "A Bayesian mark interaction model for analysis of tumor pathology images" published on the Annals of Applied Statistics.
 Before running the code, please install two R packages: spatstat and Rcpp.

 Firstly, run "data_loader.R" to generate simulated data or load real data.
 This is a required step.